SpudGunMan/meshing-around/README.md

 ollamaModel = gemma2:2b
 ```

-also see llm.py for changing the defautls of
+also see llm.py for changing the defaults of
 ```
 llmEnableHistory = False
 llmContext_fromGoogle = True